27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Tarifa

-Tarifa is a wind paradise and it is a popular destination for kite-surfers.
-It has always been a popular destination in Spain due to the great beaches and the possibility to practice lots of water sports.
+Tarifa is a wind paradise and a magnet for kite-surfers.
+It’s long been popular for its great beaches and the endless water sports.

 The best hostels in Tarifa are:

-1. Ohana Hostel – best hostels for solo traveler
+1. Ohana Hostel – best hostels for solo travelers

 2. Wild House Tarifa – best for party-goers